willhlaw/HSA-Calculator/readme.md

 ## Built with Ionic Framework generator

-> Yeoman generator for creating Ionic hybrid mobile applications using AngularJS and Cordova - lets you quickly set up a project with sensible defaults and best practices.
+> Project for creating Ionic hybrid mobile applications using AngularJS and Cordova - lets you quickly set up a project with sensible defaults and best practices.
+Replace all 'HsaCalculator' with the name of your app.

 ## Features